Chapter 10: Champion your team

-If your organization is new to Agile, team members feel the transition’s effect the most.
+If your organization is new to Agile, team members will feel the transition’s effect the most.
 The change also affects the rest of the project community, but to a lesser extent.
-This oft-sizable group includes several layers of management above the teams, who need to adjust their expectations and behavior.
+This often-sizable group includes several layers of management above the teams, who need to adjust their expectations and behavior.
 It also includes professionals in other departments, downstream or upstream from the core team, whose work depends on effectively interfacing with the team.

 Start by providing basic education.
-Unlike your team, the stakeholders and managers just need to understand the principles and motivation of Agile, as well as the few practices that apply to them.
+Unlike your team, the stakeholders and managers need to understand only the principles and motivation of Agile as well as the few practices that apply to them.
 Never assume that they’ll read the books, show up to your team’s training, or try to understand the finer details.
 Senior managers are the least likely to have time for this education, but having an audience with them even for one hour is often enough.
 When you meet them, don’t describe process mechanics or show slides.
 Instead, ask about the business effects and results that matter to them, explain how Agile would help achieve them, and discuss their involvement.

 Understand what other managers care about, and tailor your responses to their model of the world.
 Most senior managers care about the project’s schedule (and making it shorter); customer experience (which goes directly to customer attraction and retention); and revenue and costs.
 You probably live in lower-level details, such as user stories and velocity, which are less useful to them.
 When they ask you for information, seek to understand their purpose.

 For example, suppose they ask for daily detailed progress.
-Using techniques from chapter 8 you learn that they want visibility.
+Using techniques from chapter 8, you learn that they want visibility.
 Visibility affords them control, which would reduce their concerns about the project’s schedule.
-Now you can speak their language: Show them how your methods respect and possibly compress the schedule, and back up your words with data.
+Now you can speak their language.
+Show them how your methods respect and possibly compress the schedule, and back up your words with data.

 One thing that worries people downstream or upstream from the Agile team is, “How is this going to make my life harder?”
 As you have conversations with the various stakeholders — in particular, managers of non-Agile projects — listen and take note of their particular fears.
 Common fears include:

 - “They’ll probably want me to change my process.”
-That fear is actually true to some extent, but again its details are not known a-priori.
+That fear is actually true to some extent, but again its details are not known a priori.
 Explain that you’ll work out the details as you go along, because you frequently inspect and adapt.